 As the completion uplift varies around the basin, so do returns with respect to completions designs.
 At $60/bbl, our model shows best returns at 1100#/ft for the Parshall Infill and North Nesson/North Polar areas.
 East Hidden Bench prefers the smallest design, perhaps because the higher lighter fluids require a less-intense stimulation.

 Whiting, in recent years, has dropped their average proppant loading from 1100 to 700 #/ft.
 These results suggest it may have been a mistake to do so across the board, and a tailored approach offers improved returns.
 With sand prices likely to fall commensurately with frac activity, operators may be able boost production by 20-30% at an assumed lower materials cost.
 Although we did not model this reduced materials cost case, we easily could have.
+Water costs and completions-driven water production increases also factor into these changing economics.

 - Whiting has a wide range of acreage quality, with some offering decent to good returns at $50/bbl: